OctopusDeploy/blog/blog/2021-07/state-of-config-file-formats/index.md

 Derived from JavaScript, JSON is language independent.
 JSON parsers exist for many different programming languages and tooling.

-In contrast to XML, JSON offers a simpler alternative.
+JSON is a simpler alternative to XML.
 With a clean and easy to use syntax, JSON has taken over many configuration setups.
 Developers appreciate the simplicity and speed of processing that JSON offers.

 JSON is one of the most common languages in use today, and is popular despite the drawbacks inherent in its design.